bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 ```
 Upon successful execution of a query, you should receive the list of purchase ids, which enables you to count
 the total amount of purchases made by the client within the given timeframe.

-## Processing Range Queries

-This section gives an overview on how Range Queries are executed and how Range Index is built.

 ## FAQ